AbeerHabib/Task10_ROS_installation_and_configuration/README.md

 It connects all the devices by one operating system which can control them once and reduce layers of control, the benefit is that the synchronization will be more faster and the control will be more better.

-Main Steps:
+The main steps involved in setting up ROS are as follows:
-1. downloading VMware (Enables users to set up virtual machines on a single physical device)
+1. Downloading VMware (Enables users to set up virtual machines on a single physical device)
-2. downloading Ubuntu 18.04 desktop image
+2. Downloading Ubuntu 18.04 desktop image
-3. creating the virtual machine
+3. Creating the virtual machine
-4. installing ROS melodic on ubuntu
+4. Installing ROS melodic on Ubuntu
 5. Preparing ROS
 6. Installing the package arduino_robot_arm